AngheloAmir/amir-typescript-backend/README.md

 ```
 npm install
 ```
-# Remember to add/change the .gitignore
+# Remember to add/change the .gitignore and .eslintrc
 ```
 /node_modules
 /dist